 Goose barnacles, or percebes in Spanish, are found on the Galician coast as well.
 Goose barnacles are sold for 200 euros per kilo in Spain.

-And check out street stalls along Rúa da Pescadería street (also called Rúa das Ostras – Oyster Street by locals).
+Check out street stalls along Rúa da Pescadería street (also called Rúa das Ostras – Oyster Street by locals).